 JRC activities may also include support with the relevant training courses, workshops and seminars for Member State officials.

-The total indicative budget for the JRC administrative arrangements is EUR 758 000.
+The total indicative budget for the JRC administrative arrangements is EUR 775 789.

 4.2.2.5.
-Procured studies
+Contribution to the IT implementation plan for 2024